d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 To highlight the active menu items, we can now use the two automatically create CSS classes `router-link-active` and `router-link-exact-active`.

 - `router-link-active`: Matches when a part of the URL matches the target route path of the `<router-link>`
-- `router-link-exact-active`: Matches when the whole route in the URL matches exactly the target route path of the `<router-link>`
+- `router-link-exact-active`: Matches when the whole route in the URL matches the exact target route path of the `<router-link>`

 ```css
 a.router-link-active {